NOS LOROPETALUM PAGE |

 lc: new growth bronze tinted becoming mostly olive green.

-id: Gawel (see General Papers) reports it appears to be a clone similar
+id: Gawel (see General Papers) reports it appears to be a clone

 id: to 'Blush' but is distinct according to their analysis.